 Health & Wellness Services.

-The Wellness program offers personal counseling, case management and crisis support services to students by experienced mental health counselors and Intern Associates.
+The Wellness program offers personal counseling, case management and crisis support services to students by experienced mental health clinicians.
 We are committed to offering assistance to students who need help to overcome emotional barriers to achieving their educational goals and well-being.

 Wellness Services are available to all currently registered students at EVC.
 Personal Counseling, Crisis Support, and Care Management services are available Monday through Thursday, between the hours of 9:00 a.m. to 5:00 p.m.
 For urgent/crisis support, please check in at the Student Health Clinic (SC-124).
 For life threatening emergencies, please call campus police at x6468 or 911.